SamruddhiKadam2023in/ISRO_Robotics_Challenge/README.md

 ## 📌 Overview

-The project is organized around cooperating capabilities that a GPS-denied drone would need: seeing terrain features (perception), estimating its own position despite noisy sensors (estimation), planning a safe route around obstacles (planning), and reacting visually to stay stabilized (control).
+The project is organized around four cooperating capabilities that a GPS-denied drone would need: seeing terrain features (perception), estimating its own position despite noisy sensors (estimation), planning a safe route around obstacles (planning), and reacting visually to stay stabilized (control).
 Each capability is implemented as an independent, runnable prototype rather than a single integrated flight stack.

 ---

 ## ✨ Highlights

-- **Terrain perception** — OpenCV Hough-Circle crater detection, plus a YOLOv8 model trained to distinguish craters from safe landing spots
+- **Terrain perception**: OpenCV Hough-Circle crater detection, plus a YOLOv8 model trained to distinguish craters from safe landing spots
-- **State estimation** — a 2D Kalman filter prototype for smoothing noisy position measurements
+- **State estimation**: a 2D Kalman filter prototype for smoothing noisy position measurements
-- **Path planning** — RRT* implementations (standalone, and combined with Kalman-filtered position estimates)
+- **Path planning**: RRT* implementations (standalone, and combined with Kalman-filtered position estimates)
-- **Flight-control prototype** — webcam-based visual feedback and proportional-control experiment
+- **Flight-control prototype**: webcam-based visual feedback and proportional-control experiment
-- **Training data** — a labelled 2-class terrain-image dataset (`craters`, `safespots`) under `data/yolo/`
+- **Training data**: a labelled 2-class terrain-image dataset (`craters`, `safespots`) under `data/yolo/`

 ---